mendix/docs/content/developerportal/deploy/qianfan-sso.md

     `<APP Domain>/Qianfan/callback`

-8. Save the ClientID & Client Secret values locally
+8. Save the Client ID & Client Secret values locally

     ![](attachments/qianfan-sso//image12.png)

 9. Save the 'Well-known interface' address locally, and also save the contents shown when you click the link

-#### 3.2.2 Configuring the app
+#### 3.3.2 Configuring the app

 1. Click on "Self-Service Request"